STANDING RULES AMENDED AND ADOPTED BY THE BOARD OF DIRECTORS - JUN 2010

 - The Society shall pay for the addition of each outgoing president's name to the Society's plaque at the library.
 This shall be the duty of the incoming president.

-- The recording secretary shall give a copy of the current bylaws, standing rules, and Special Interest Group Ground rules to each member of the Board of Directors at the Board of Directors turn-over meeting in December, and to each new Board member elected during the year.
+- The secretary shall give a copy of the current Bylaws to each member of the Board of Directors at the first Board of Directors meeting of the new year, and to each new Board member elected during the year.

 - Two (2) of three (3) authorized signatures shall be required on all Society checks.
 One (1) signature shall be that of the president or the treasurer.
 The third authorized signature will be as designated by the Board of Directors.